-Here you can listen to the opening track from our upcoming album ‘Rain Shadows’ (due for release later in 2022).
+Here you can listen to the opening track from our upcoming album ‘Rain Shadows’ (due for release Spring 2023).
 Enjoy, James & Bruno.

 Musical synergy was evident from the first two notes of Thelonious Monk’s ‘Bemsha Swing’ that were played by guitarist James Kitchman and pianist Bruno Heinen without any count-in, prior discussion, or eye contact.
 This was the opening night of a monthly residency held in one of London’s subterranean jazz clubs back in 2017.